 Compliance with data protection regulations is a high priority at MÜNCHENSTIFT.
-We would therefore like to inform you below about the collection of your personal data in connection with the medical questionnaire for registration for short-term care or full inpatient admission in accordance with Art.
+We would therefore like to inform you below about the collection of your personal data in connection with the medical questionnaire and the medical statement for registration for short-term care or full inpatient admission in accordance with Art.
 13 of the General Data Protection Regulation (GDPR).

 The controller responsible for the collection and processing of your personal data that we receive from you when you complete the medical questionnaire is named in the imprint.

 2. Purposes and legal bases of data processing

 For pre-contractual measures (e.g. coordination of occupancy in our homes) as well as for the needs-based fulfilment of the contract concluded with you, we have to process personal data of you and your relatives.

 The legal basis for the collection and processing of your master data results on the one hand from the obligations arising from the contract concluded with you (Art.
 6 para.
 1 p.1 lit. b) GDPR and on the other hand from special laws of the social security codes (Art.
 6 para.
 1 p.
 1 lit. c) GDPR).

 If health data are processed in this context, the legal basis under data protection law is Art.
 9 para.
 2 lit. h) GDPR.
 These are processed in particular for various purposes within the framework of the implementation and planning of the contractual relationship: